 Police confirm bodies found in mine were missing teens

-SALT LAKE CITY – Two bodies found in an abandoned Utah mine are those of a teenage couple who disappeared nearly three months ago, authorities confirmed Friday.
+SALT LAKE CITY – As families of two slain teenagers called for the closure of the abandoned Utah mine shaft where the teens' bodies were dumped, a state mining official said Friday she's hoping it can be sealed off.

-Riley Powell, 18, and Brelynne "Breezy" Otteson, 17, were stabbed to death and dumped in the mine in late December after visiting a woman whose boyfriend had warned her not to have male visitors, Utah County sheriff's officials said.
+The bodies now confirmed to be Riley Powell, 18, and Brelynne "Breezy" Otteson, 17, were dumped in the mine in late December.
+The teens were stabbed to death following a visit to a woman whose boyfriend had warned her not to have male visitors, Utah County sheriff's officials said.

+They were found down a hole large enough to swallow a car, one of hundreds of abandoned mine shafts near the desert town Eureka, about 75 miles (120 kilometers) south of Salt Lake City, said Utah County Sheriff's Sgt.
+Spencer Cannon.
+It's nearly 1,800 feet deep, and if the bodies hadn't landed on a shallow ledge they might never have been recovered, he said.

+Abandoned mines are a serious problem in the former silver mining area, "just sitting right there waiting for someone to fall in them or get put in them," Powell's father, Bill, told reporters at a Thursday news conference.

+The state has closed several thousand abandoned mines, but the shaft known as the Tintic Standard No. 2 is on private land, she said.
+She's hoping the state can work with the landowner to seal it off.

+Tim Buchanan with the Chief Consolidated Mining Company, the company that owns the land, declined to comment.

-The bodies found Wednesday were believed to be the missing couple, but the determination from state medical examiners made the identification official.
+The bodies found Wednesday were believed to be the missing couple, but a Friday determination from state medical examiners made the identification official.

 Under arrest on suspicion of aggravated murder and other charges is Jerrod W. Baum, 41.
 Police say he tied up the two teenagers, stabbed them to death and dumped their bodies in the abandoned mine shaft after they visited his girlfriend in late December.
 His attorney has not returned calls seeking comment.